fdmysterious/overity/README.md

 License
 -------

-This project is licensed under the terms of the TODO license.
+This project is licensed under the terms of the terms of the Apache 2.0 license.
 Please refer to the [LICENSE](./LICENSE) file for more information.